George Garton: International career

 In November 2017, Garton was added to England's Test squad for the 2017–18 Ashes series as cover for Jake Ball.

 In June 2021, Garton was named in England's One Day International (ODI) squad for their series against Sri Lanka.

 In December 2021, Garton was named in England's Twenty20 International (T20I) squad for their series against the West Indies.
 He made his T20I debut on 26 January 2022, for England against the West Indies.

 Education

-Garton did his schooling at Hurstpierpoint College.
-Later, he studied economics and business at Loughborough.
+Garton was educated at Hurstpierpoint College.